-3.2.
-Use of electroplating as a penetration test
+3.2 Use of electroplating as a penetration test

-Electroplating was utilized to test the completeness of penetration of via-holes produced at low frequencies.
-Prior to spin coating poly4(-vinyl phenol) onto the sample, a thin layer of sputtered Cu was applied to the substrate, which was used as a conductive seed-layer for electroplating.
+Electroplating was utilised to test the completeness of penetration of via holes produced at low frequencies.
+Prior to spin coating poly(4-vinyl phenol) onto the sample, a thin layer of sputtered Cu was applied to the substrate, which was used as a conductive seed-layer for electroplating.
 A commercially available copper sulfate based plating solution was used as the electrolyte.
-Because poly4(-vinyl phenol) is an insulating material, Cu can only be electroplated in the viahole if it is completely etched through to the bottom so that the Cu layer is exposed to the electrolyte.
-An area where there is no deposition of Cu in the via-hole therefore indicates the presence of polymer residue.
-Dispensing frequencies of 1 and 2 Hz were used to produce via-holes for this penetration test.
-The sample could be used for electroplating without a crosslinking step, due to the insolubility of the as-deposited polymer in water.
-Electroplated Cu was observed in the viaholes produced by seven drops and more, but no Cu was seen in via-holes produced by less than seven drops.
-Figure 7 shows optical microscopy photos of partially etched and completely etched via-holes before and after electroplating at 1 Hz.
+Because poly(4-vinyl phenol) is an insulating material, Cu can only be electroplated in the via hole if it is completely etched through to the bottom so that the Cu layer is exposed to the electrolyte.
+An area where there is no deposition of Cu in the via hole therefore indicates the presence of polymer residue.
+Dispensing frequencies of 1Hz and 2Hz were used to produce via holes for this penetration test.
+The sample could be used for electroplated Cu was observed in the via holes produced by seven drops and more, but no Cu was seen in via holes produced by less than seven drops.
+Figure 7 shows optical microscopy photos of partially-etched and completely-etched via holes before and after electroplating at 1Hz.